dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

+**Existing Content from VCAP5-DCD**

+- Determine availability component of service level agreements (SLAs) and service level management processes
+- Determine potential availability solutions for a logical design based on customer requirements.
+- Create an availability plan, including maintenance processes.
+- Balance availability requirements with other infrastructure qualities.

+**New Content**

 - Evaluate which logical availability services can be used with a given vSphere solution.
 - Differentiate infrastructure qualities related to availability.
 - Describe the concept of redundancy and the risks associated with single points of failure
 - Explain class of nines methodology
-- Determine availability component of service level agreements (SLAs) and service level management processes
-- Determine potential availability solutions for a logical design based on customer requirements.
-- Create an availability plan, including maintenance processes.
-- Balance availability requirements with other infrastructure qualities.
 - Analyze a vSphere design and determine possible single points of failure.

 Tools